Documentation Index

 async function createSession() {

-const response = await fetch(`https://www.browserbase.com/v1/sessions`, {
+const response = await fetch(`https://api.browserbase.com/v1/sessions`, {

 method: "POST",